 - How does your chapter create an equitable and inclusive chapter culture?
 (Chapter Culture, Standard 2) - How do you ensure that your chapter is following Inspiration, Initiation and the Initiation Celebration in accordance with policies and procedures?

 (Chapter Culture, Standard 3) - What role does ritual play in your chapter member experience?
 How do you educate your members on ritual and ensure ongoing understanding and appreciation?
 Do you feel as though your members have an understanding of lifelong membership, and if so, why?
 How often do you recite the Oath of Friendship as an entire chapter?
+(Chapter Culture, Standard 4) - Describe the non-anchored events you held this past year.
+What were the objectives of those events?
+What was attendance like at these events?
+How did these events meet the needs of your chapter members and new members?
+(Chapter Culture, Standard 5)

-(Chapter Culture, Standard 4)

-Please share an outline of your new member program.
+- Describe each of the DG Dialogues you held this year.
+Why were those specific DG Dialogues selected?
+How were small group discussions facilitated?
+(Chapter Culture, Standard 6) - Please share an outline of your new member program.
 Discuss your use of the New Member Pursuit, share additional resources utilized, and highlight your goals and the methods taken to achieve them.

-(Chapter Culture, Standard 7)

-Fraternity Standards: Qualitative Experience

-Describe how you utilize your CMT and JCMT to provide solutions to challenges.
+(Chapter Culture, Standard 7) - How are your training your potential big sisters in the Big Sister Meeting prior to big/little reveal?
+Please upload training materials as well as all signed Delta Gamma Big Sister Promise contracts.
+(Chapter Culture, Standard 11) - Describe how you utilize your CMT and JCMT to provide solutions to challenges.
 Include an example of how your chapter lived this expectation and the role that chapter directors played.